IE 11 is not supported. For an optimal experience visit our site on another browser.

 2.

-Crumble the cake into pieces (make sure it has cooled completely if you are baking it that day) in the bowl with the cream cheese mixture.
+Crumble the cooled cake into pieces in the bowl with the cream cheese mixture and stir to combine.

 3.

-Roll the mixture into individual balls.
-They should be about a tablespoon in size and a consistent scoop will work best.
+Roll the mixture into individual 1 tablespoon balls.
 Place the balls on a sheet tray lined with parchment paper.

 4.

-Take a handful of the chocolate chips and melt them in the microwave for 30 seconds.
-Stir, and if you need a few more seconds, microwave them a bit more.
+Melt a handful of the chocolate chips in the microwave for 30 seconds.
+Stir, and continue to microwave until completely melted.
 Dip the ends of the lollipop sticks in the chocolate and then put the stick into the cake ball, making sure to not go more than halfway through.
-Place all the cake balls in the freezer for 15 minutes to firm them up.
+Place the cake balls in the freezer for 15 minutes.

 5.